leinonen/storebror/README.md

-storebror aka "big brother"
+# Storebror aka "big brother"

-server monitoring software.

-# master
+Server monitoring software.
+Let's say you have a bunch of computers in your network that you want to monitor.
+Run the client on each computer, and the master on your raspberry pi.
+The master has a graphical interface that let's you view info about all the connected clients.
+The clients will report data to the master periodically, or by request from the master.
+The GPIO pins are used to flash LEDs to display status when data is recieved by the master (just to make use of the GPIO pins!).

+## master.js
-runs on raspberry pi
+Runs on raspberry pi.
-accepts data from clients, and keeps track of them angularjs user interface for viewing the clients use rpi GPIO ports to display status by flashing leds for requests.
+Accepts data from clients, and keeps track of them.
+Angularjs user interface for viewing the clients.
+Use rpi GPIO ports to display status by flashing leds for requests.

-# slave
+## slave.js
-client that sends system information to the master
+client that sends system information to the master.

-still thinking about how the communication protocol should work
+Takes the master ip as an argument, defaults to http://127.0.0.1:8080

-# API for master
+## API for master

 POST /connect
-connect to master. get client_id back
+connect to master. must provide a unique identifier for the client.

 GET  /clients
-get all the clients
+get all the connected clients. used by the GUI.

 POST /clients/:client_id/sysinfo
-send system info to master for specific client
+send system info for a client system to the master.

+This is a work in progress..

+# Installation
+Run npm install, and bower install if installing on master.

+# Copyright
+No, free to use by everybody!
+Have fun! :D